- About Us

 Special Olympics competitions help us all rediscover the purity of sports — and real athletic pursuits — based on true Olympic ideals.

 To be eligible to participate in Special Olympics, athletes must have an intellectual disability; a cognitive delay, or a developmental disability, that is, functional limitations in both general learning and adaptive skills.
 If you are unsure if you or the athlete you are signing up are eligible, take a look at our Statement of Eligibility (PDF).
-Participation in Special Olympics starts at age 8 years, and there’s no maximum age limit.
+If you have further questions if you or someone is eligible to be an athlete, please reach out to Michelle Cordell.
 People without intellectual disabilities can take part in Unified Sports teams that mix people with and without intellectual disabilities.

-If you are interested in becoming an athlete, please download our Athlete Enrollment Packet (Rev Sept 2017) (PDF).
+To register as an athlete or Unified Partner, please download our Athlete Enrollment Packet (Rev Sept 2017) (PDF).
 Please note that you will need to complete an Athlete Medical Application before training and competition can begin.
-The Athlete Medical Application is part of the Athlete Registration Packet.
+The medical is part of the Registration Packet.

-If you have questions about becoming an athlete, please contact Michelle Cordell.
+If you have questions about becoming an athlete or Unified Partner, please contact Michelle Cordell.